orhun/personal-blog/content/automated-rust-releases.md

 ### **git-cliff**

 [`git-cliff`](https://github.com/orhun/git-cliff) is one of my big projects and it is widely used in the Rust ecosystem for automating the changelog generation.
-It is highly likely that if you follow me then it is because of/thanks to `git-cliff`!

 > [**git-cliff**](https://github.com/orhun/git-cliff) is a command-line tool (written in [Rust](https://www.rust-lang.org/)) that provides a highly customizable way to generate changelogs from git history.
 It supports using [custom regular expressions](/docs/configuration#commit_parsers) to alter changelogs which are mostly based on [conventional commits](/docs/configuration#conventional_commits).
 With a single [configuration file](/docs/configuration), a big variety of formats can be applied for a changelog, thanks to the Jinja2/Django-inspired [template engine](/docs/category/templating).
 More information and examples can be found in the [GitHub repository](https://github.com/orhun/git-cliff).